bkzk/minja/README.md

 authres
 ```

-To start working with DKIM signing and verification feature please install dkimpy module (version 0.6.1) and pydns which is required for this module.
-There is an older version of this module called pydkim and is available in version 0.3.1 - do not install this module as they are not compatibile.
-Please also avoid installing module dnspython which can be in conflict with pydns.
+To start working with DKIM signing and verification feature please install dkimpy module (version 0.6.1) and pydns which are required for this module.
+There is an older version of this module called pydkim which is available in version 0.3.1 - do not install this module as they are not compatible.
+Please also avoid installing module dnspython which can conflict with pydns.

-To use the SPF verification and validation feature please install pyspf in the latest 2.0.12t version as it seems this is the only version which is working properly with python 2.7 and required modules ipaddr and pydns.
-An additional modules authres is partially used to parse Authentication-Results header field.
+To use the SPF verification and validation feature please install pyspf in the latest 2.0.12t version as it seems this is the only version that is working properly with python 2.7 and the required modules ipaddr and pydns.
+An additional module authres is partially used to parse the Authentication-Results header field.

 ### Installation